AztecProtocol/aztec-packages/noir/noir-repo/docs/docs/getting_started/hello_noir/project_breakdown.md

 ### Prover.toml

 _Prover.toml_ is used for specifying the input values for executing and proving the program.
 You can specify `toml` files with different names by using the `--prover-name` or `-p` flags, see the [Prover](#provertoml) section below.
 Optionally you may specify expected output values for prove-time checking as well.

-### Verifier.toml

-_Verifier.toml_ contains public in/output values computed when executing the Noir program.

 ### Nargo.toml